How a panel turned into more

 It was amazing to witness.
 The girls were so excited that they met someone who took an interest in their future career goals.

-But I was smiling for a different reason.
-I was excited that they conquered their fears and asked questions.
+I was smiling for a different reason.
+I was excited that the girls conquered their fears and asked questions of the career mentors.
 I knew that they were one step closer to their career goals.
 They were willing to “do it” with the fear standing beside them.

 For example, one of the panelists shared details about a college mentoring program.
-It helped her get her first internship in the industry.
+It helped her land her first industry internship.
 The panelist started sharing tips that the girls could use to make themselves more competitive for this program.
 Tips BEFORE they get to college.
 Things like even knowing how to find the program once they got on campus.

-But in the meantime, I challenge you to equip your girls.
-Get them to conquer their fears.
-And ask.
+I challenge you to ask questions.
+Get your daughters to conquer their fears and ask questions before or after panelists speak.
+Come up with a list of questions in advance and ask one or two.
 Encourage them to speak up.
 Attend career events.
 Ask for what they want.
 Be willing to hear new ideas.
 Talk to the panelists after the event.

 You may never know what goodness may be in store!
 And what career opportunities may come in the future.